Please Let Me Hear From You

 • Shaped Aperture:

-• Window Card with Lattice:
+• Window Card (with acetate or vellum):

 Arrow Cards:

-• Examples:
+• Basic:

 Cut Away Cards: